One of the most labour-intensive parts in managing a huge SEO account involves grouping keywords in categories that make sense.

 - Track landing pages — just like the issue of HTML changes, this is another important topic to track so as to correct the ongoing campaign when relevant keywords are missing landing pages.

-With all these groups focused on potential technical problems, your SEO experts can act fast and correct campaign course, while also keeping the client in the loop for their side of tasks and business decisions.
+With all these groups focused on potential technical problems, your SEO experts can act fast and correct course, while also keeping the client in the loop for their side of tasks and business decisions.

 What’s the limitation here?